Sridevi17j/personal_blog/src/pages/Statistics-2/index.md

 ### Difference between covariance and correlation
 ### Covariance
-covariance varies from -infinity to +infinity
+- covariance varies from -∞ to +∞.
-It provides direction of relationship
+- It provides direction of relationship
-It is dependent on scale of variables
+- It is dependent on scale of variables
-It shows how much two variables vary together
+- It shows how much two variables vary together

 ### Correlation
-correlation varies from -1 to 1
+- correlation varies from -1 to 1
-It provides direction and strength of relationship
+- It provides direction and strength of relationship
-It is independent of scales of variables
+- It is independent of scales of variables
-It shows how much two variables are strongly connected.
+- It shows how much two variables are strongly connected.

-The Main Difference is correlation explain how strong the relation between variables, whether Medium, Strong, or low.
+- The Main Difference is, correlation explain how strong the relation between variables, whether Medium, Strong, or low.

 ![](./correlation1.png)

-### Importance of covariance and correlation
+### Importance of covariance and correlation in Data Analysis
 They both, covariance and correlation help in identifying the dependency between variables.
 Mainly used in banking and finance sectors.
 To develop any  Model, we need variables, and these two help in identifying the dependency between variables, which helps in reducing variables carrying same or dependent information.

-Say for example if we have ten variables and we send all ten variables  for Model, then Model will become more complex, so to save time, complexity, if we have any redundant variables,or any variables which are highly correlated, then we can remove one, if they two carrying same information.
+Say for example if we have ten variables and we send all ten variables  to build a Model, then Model will become more complex, so to save time, complexity, if we have any redundant variables, or any variables which are highly correlated, then we can remove one. if they two carrying same information.

 ### Collinearity
 Collinearity is a condition in which some of the independent variables are highly correlated.